flinder/rationalization/paper/rationalization_manuscript.md

 -----------------------------------------------------------------------------------
 Table: Relation of survey groups to experimental groups in Experiments 1 and 2.

-The data was collected using Amazon's Mechanical Turk (MTurk).
+The data was collected using Amazon's Mechanical Turk (MTurk)[^preregistration].
 Several studies showed that MTurk provides data of reasonable quality for research purposes [@mason2012conducting; @berinsky2012evaluating; @buhrmester2011amazon].
 MTurk workers are redirected to a Qualtrics survey to complete the experiment.
 The specific survey questions are available online[^surveys].
 Respondents were given equal probability to fall into Group 1 or Group 2.
 Respondents were required to be older than 18 years and to live in US (some workers had US accounts but foreign IP addresses, those users where excluded).
 Furthermore, respondents that reported to have no party preference were excluded.
 The final sample used for analysis consists of 508 respondents (Group 1: 251, Group 2: 257), the mean age is 33.4 years (33.7, 33.3) and 64.5% of the respondents are male (64.1, 65.0).
-Figure \ref{fig:pref} displays the distribution of party preferences (before respondents without preference have been excluded), more description of the sample can be found in the appendix [REFERENCE]
+Figure \ref{fig:pref} displays the distribution of party preferences (before respondents without preference have been excluded), more description of the sample can be found in the appendix [REFERENCE].

+[^preregistration]: The study has been preregistered.
+The preregistration is in form of a frozen branch of the github repository that contains all work related to this project.
+It can be viewed under <https://github.com/flinder/rationalization/tree/pre_registration> It contains all public files pertaining to the study, before the main data collection began.
+Although not all details have been fixed in the pre-registration, the general research design, variables of interest and statistics are the same.

 [^surveys]: <https://github.com/flinder/rationalization/tree/master/surveys>